 MLS (multiwave locked system) laser therapy uses precise laser wavelengths to stimulate joint healing.
 This new treatment hasn’t received as much research as others, but its results seem promising so far.

-Surgical and Invasive TMJ Treatment
+Invasive TMJ Treatment